vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

 Research is, to a large extent, a media endeavor, and so there is a significant incentive to reach out for fame with a surprise breakthrough or confirmation of the most extraordinary dreams and biases.
-However, common problems, such as unfair or irrelevant comparisons or misunderstandings regarding what is measured riddle the writings.
+However, common problems, such as unfair or irrelevant comparisons or misunderstandings regarding what is measured, riddle the writings.
 To avoid wasting time on unlikely or irrelevant results, consider using the diligence methods below to analyze a claim's credibility or believability (correctness, completeness, and importance), because even valid results may take you nowhere in your business territory.

 ## The Main Contribution Relevance, Impact, and Open Questions
-The primary questions to ask when looing at a piece of research to ask are:
+The primary questions to ask when looking at a piece of research to ask are:
 1. What is the main idea in one sentence?
 Usually, there is just one main idea that can be summarized into one sentence, even if you are not an expert in the research area.
 The lack of a central point is suspicious.
-2. What impact could this may have, and why is this important and relevant?
+2. What impact could this have, and why is this important and relevant?
 3. What are the unknowns and open questions?
 What does not fit well?

 ## Expanding on Doomberg's 5 Question Framework
-The most exciting questions I came across were Doomberg's 5 questions shared on [a podcast](https://www.youtube.com/watch?v=2hCu2eRRGUI).
+The most exciting questions I encountered were Doomberg's 5 questions shared on [a podcast](https://www.youtube.com/watch?v=2hCu2eRRGUI).
-Doomberg is independently thinking industry research group.
+Doomberg is an independently thinking industry research group.
 This post is an expansion of the 5 questions.
 There is a paywalled article called [Conducting Diligence](https://doomberg.substack.com/p/conducting-diligence) with all the details, but I don't have full access to the text as of now.